ADS-B and Next-Gen Avionics

 To support ADS-B “Out”, the aircraft must have a GPS receiver as the position source, and a datalink transmitter to actually send the ADS-B data.

 The datalink transmitter that most aircraft will use is a Mode S transponder, using a feature called “Extended Squitter”.
+This is often referred to as 1090 ES, because the Extended Squitter (ES) transmissions are transmitted on the 1090 MHz frequency.
 The Mode S transponder with Extended Squitter is the international standard for ADS-B output.
 Specific to US airspace – and not approved elsewhere – is the UAT datalink transmitter as an alternative to the Mode S transponder.
 UAT transmitters may only be used on GA aircraft flying at lower altitudes in the USA.

 The GPS receiver used must be an IFR certified receiver.
 Although that GPS is not required to be WAAS capable, that may be a moot point.
 Many legacy GPS receivers that were designed before ADS-B was planned do not include the necessary calculation of integrity and accuracy that ADS-B needs to operate.
 It is unlikely that these older devices can be upgraded, and therefore a new GPS receiver would be required.
-Most new GPS products today are WAAS capable.
+This does not necessarily mean discarding an existing GPS navigator - a secondary receiver can be used to provide ADS-B data without disrupting the existing installation - there is no rule that requires a single common position source.

-If you are flying outside the USA, there is no choice – the only approved solution is Mode S. That is also true for large aircraft and high altitude aircraft in the USA – you must use Mode S. If however you are flying a GA aircraft in the US, you may instead elect to use a UAT solution.
+If you are flying outside the USA, there is no choice – the only approved solution is 1090 ES.
+That is also true for large aircraft and high altitude aircraft in the USA – you must use 1090 ES.
+If however you are flying a GA aircraft in the US, you may instead elect to use a UAT solution.

-The key difference between the two solutions is that UAT has spare uplink bandwidth, whereas Mode S Extended Squitter only has the capacity for ADS-B position reporting.
-That means that a UAT radio can receive additional data streams, in addition to the traffic information.
+The key difference between the two solutions is that UAT has spare uplink bandwidth, whereas 1090 ES only has the capacity for ADS-B position reporting.
+That means that a UAT radio can receive additional data streams, in addition to the traffic information common to both datalinks.
 The FAA is providing a weather reporting function using the spare datalink bandwidth of the UAT radio, and the FAA is hoping that this “added value” feature will encourage GA operators to install ADS-B equipment sooner that they otherwise might.

 What about ADS-B In?

-An aircraft with ADS-B “In” would be able to hear position reports from all the other nearby aircraft – independently of ATC.
-Such a facility would drive what is called a “Cockpit Display of Traffic Information”, or CDTI.
+An aircraft with ADS-B In can hear position reports from all the other nearby aircraft – independently of ATC.
+Such a facility usually drives what is called a “Cockpit Display of Traffic Information”, or CDTI.
 In practice this kind of display is often integrated with a Multi-Function Display or moving map GPS display.
+In the US, a UAT receiver can also receive weather data.

-To support ADS-B “In” obviously requires a datalink receiver, in addition to the datalink transmitter that is providing the ADS-B “Out” function.
-Most UAT based ADS-B solutions will include a datalink receiver as well as a transmitter – as already mentioned the key advantage of the UAT system is the ability to uplink other information, so there’s a limited opportunity for a transmit-only UAT system.
-Mode S transponder based solutions today do NOT include the datalink receiver.
-Instead, the Mode S based ADS-B receivers are generally packaged as a separate system.
+To support ADS-B In obviously requires a datalink receiver, in addition to the datalink transmitter that is providing the ADS-B Out function.
+Most UAT based ADS-B Out solutions will include a datalink receiver as well as a transmitter – as already mentioned the key advantage of the UAT system is the ability to uplink other information, so there’s a limited opportunity for a transmit-only UAT system.
+1090 ES transponder based solutions today do NOT include the datalink receiver.
+Instead, the 1090 ES based ADS-B receivers are generally packaged as a separate system.
 At the high end, these are usually integrated with TCAS systems.
 For GA aircraft a separate ADS-B receiver is used.

 What is antenna diversity?